-At June 30, 2020, the Dayton Independent School District reported a liability of \$2,895,864 for its proportionate share of the collective net OPEB liability that reflected a reduction for state OPEB support provided to the District.
-The collective net OPEB liability was measured as of June 30, 2019, and the total OPEB liability used to calculate the collective net OPEB liability was based on a projection of the District's long-term share of contributions to the OPEB plan relative to the projected contributions of all participating employers, actuarially determined.
-At June 30, 2019, the District's proportion was 0.07 percent for TRS, which is a .05 increase from its proportion measured as of June 30, 2018 and 0.05 percent for CERS, which was the same as it's proportion measured as of June 30, 2019.
+At June 30, 2021, the Dayton Independent School District reported a liability of \$3,063,509 for its proportionate share of the collective net OPEB liability that reflected a reduction for state OPEB support provided to the District.
+The collective net OPEB liability was measured as of June 30, 2020, and the total OPEB liability used to calculate the collective net OPEB liability was based on a projection of the District's long-term share of contributions to the OPEB plan relative to the projected contributions of all participating employers, actuarially determined.
+At June 30, 2020 and 2020, the District's proportion was 0.07 percent for TRS and 0.05 percent for CERS.